otacke/timetray/README.md

 I might as well play with a wrapper like [launch4j](http://launch4j.sourceforge.net/ "launch4j") to create a Windows native executable that includes a Runtime Environment, but that's not my priority and that would bloat the file massively..
 So, you might do that on your own as well ;-)

-When will that be done?
+_When will that be done?
 When it's done.
+But to be honest: I don't care much about this piece of code that's probably mainly used for Windows.
+Sorry!_

 ## license
 TimeTray is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.